 Safdarjung Tomb is often credited with being the inspiration for the Taj Mahal, but this is false.
 It was built long after the Taj Mahal.

-During the Mughal empire (1526 – 1761), many tombs were built in Delhi.
-It was a way to leave a lasting legacy and make a political statement.
 In fact, South Delhi is full of these tombs, and you’ll probably pass a few when you are out exploring.
 But Safdarjung is definitely one of the largest and grandest.

 I recommend buying your tickets online, in advance so you can avoid the ticket counter.
-The tickets counter can’t always make change, and sometimes doesn’t accept electronic payments.
+The ticket counter can’t always make change, and sometimes doesn’t accept electronic payments.
 The attendants also don’t always show up on time.
 It’s Delhi… you just have to go with it.

 Hours: 7:00 am to 9:00 pm, daily